ITV’s Dancing on Ice will return this weekend following a one week break.

-Former sprinter and hurdling athlete Colin Jackson is ditching his running shoes for a pair of skates.
+Former sprinter and hurdling athlete Colin Jackson has ditched his running shoes for a pair of skates.

 The 53-year-old hopes his sports background will help him out on the ice, saying in an interview on BBC Breakfast: “I can do a little bit of skating.
 I think with sport in itself you’ve certainly got a bit of balance and that will be transferable in this circumstance.
 How much dancing we’ll do, who knows?!
 We’ll see how the choreography goes.”

 He does know it’s called Dancing on Ice right…

 DJ Sonny Jay has swapped the DJ booth for the ice.